The Martial Compendium 5E

 Requires: A ranged or thrown piercing weapon.

 When you take the Attack Action, you can declare one of your attacks a Pinning Shot, attempting to pin a creature that is within normal range of your weapon to the wall, ground or similar hard terrain.
-On a hit, add the superiority die to the attack's damage roll, and if the creature is no more than one size larger than you, it must succeed on a Dexterity saving throw or have its speed reduced to 0 until the end of its next turn.
+On a hit and if the creature is no more than one size larger than you, it must succeed on a Dexterity saving throw or have its speed reduced to 0 until the end of its next turn.
 A creature is unaffected if it is currently flying, swimming, or is immune to being knocked prone.

 Puncture